Adewale1010/all-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
-Script 9-divide_and_rule prints the result of POWER divided by DIVIDE, followed by a new line Script 10-love_exponent_breath displays the result of BREATH to the power LOVE
+Script 9-divide_and_rule prints the result of POWER divided by DIVIDE, followed by a new line Script 10-love_exponent_breath displays the result of BREATH to the power LOVE Script 11-binary_to_decimal coverts a number from base 2 to base 10